 • GRE scores.
 The Graduate Record Examination (GRE) IS NO LONGER REQUIRED FOR ADMISSION.
 If you have already taken the GRE, your official scores will be automatically submitted electronically from the testing service if you have listed the University of Arizona as a recipient of your scores.
 You may upload scanned copies of your results here for the purpose of evaluation but only as an added component of your application.
 The GRE is now OPTIONAL.

-International students must also take the TEOFL.
+International students must also provide proof of English profiency.
 See International Students section for more information on international student requirements.

 The University Code is 4832 for all test scores.
 You do not need a more specific code as the scores are entered into a central system.

 Optional documents that you can upload into the application in include scanned copies of your GRE (optional) and TOEFL score reports, and your resume.